Clyde Vanel: New York State Assembly

 Vanel's first run for public office was in 2009, when he ran for the New York City Council against incumbent Councilmember Leroy Comrie in the Democratic primary.
 He lost to Comrie, 62% to 38%.

 He then ran for New York State Assembly twice.
 He first ran in 2010 against Barbara M. Clark, again in the Democratic primary.
 He again lost, 63% to 37%.
 He lost to Clark again in 2012, 64% to 36%.
-In 2013, he again ran for the City Council, this time in an open seat to succeed Comrie.
+In 2013, he again ran for the city council, this time in an open seat to succeed Comrie.
 He lost the Democratic primary to Daneek Miller, coming in a close second in a six-way race.

 In 2016, the incumbent Clark died.
 Vanel entered the race to succeed her and won a five-way Democratic primary with 32% of the vote, and would easily go on to win the general election.

-Vanel is the chair of the Subcommittee on Internet & New Technology.
+Vanel is the chair of the Committee on Banks and chair of the Subcommittee on Internet & New Technology.
 He introduced and sponsored a number of bills and laws relating to blockchain technology, cryptocurrency, Internet sales tax, online data, artificial intelligence, space exploration, sports betting, online poker and aviation.

 In December 2021, Vanel entered the race for New York State Attorney General.
-He withdrew from the race when Attorney General Letitia James withdrew from her run for Governor to run for re-election.
+He withdrew from the race when Attorney General Letitia James withdrew from her run for governor to run for re-election.

-Vanel serves on the following committees: Banking; Children and Families; Economic Development, Job Creation, Commerce and Industry; Corporations and Authorities; Racing and Wagering and Small Business.
+Vanel serves on the following committees: Banks; Codes, Rules, Science and Technology, Corporations and Authorities; and Racing and Wagering.